Yasikhorram/MastermindGame/README.md

 #### Let's find a number!
 This game is against computer.
 Computer will generates random number, 4digits, between 0-7, digits can be repeatable.

 Now user have 10 attempts to guess that number!
-It's fun.

 > Do you want to try?
-Follow this link:   [HERE](https://preeminent-dolphin-f37fad.netlify.app/)
+Follow this link and have fun:   [HERE](https://preeminent-dolphin-f37fad.netlify.app/)

 # Development
 - Install dependencies `npm install`